 The products listed below are free to download and updates are also free.
 You may also find your bank or broadband supplier offer a free anti-virus product.

 Microsoft Office has for many years been the standard software suite used by businesses, students and home computer users around the world.

 The products below provide a free alternative which will cover the needs of most computer users.
 Office suites sometimes come in different versions which include different combinations of software.
 Those below will cover most of your needs, such as word processing, spreadsheets, presentations etc.

 Want a way to resize, crop or edit your photographs or create new images?

 Your web browser is the software you use to view web pages on the internet, including this one.
-A lot of people use Microsoft's Internet Explorer (or Microsoft Edge in Windos 10) but others are available and may be preferable.
+A lot of people use Microsoft's browser (Microsoft Edge in Windows 10 or Internet Explorer in older Windows versions) which comes pre-installed with the Windows operating system.
+Other free browsers are available and may be preferable.
 You can have multiple browsers installed on your PC so why not try another?

 Amazon Computer Section A household name providing a huge variety of computer and other goods at competitive prices.